 |Back & Sides:

 This concert model flamenco blanca has a remarkable flamenco punch.
 Materials and construction are top-notch.
-Completely handcrafted in the Carrillo workshop, this guitar has all the traits that are associated with a true flamenco guitar, including low action and a lightweight feel.
-For a used instrument, it is in great shape with a few minor dings, one small repaired crack on the back (with one small internal cleat), and an added armrest.
+Completely handcrafted in the Carrillo workshop, this guitar has all the traits that are associated with a true flamenco guitar, including low action, lightweight feel and raspy, flamenco tone.